 Formosan Rock Macaques–Taiwan

 If there is any type of wild animals humans find irresistible, it’s primates.
-Monkeys and apes of all varieties capture our attention and leave us dreaming about what we are as humans and how far our culture removed us.
+Monkeys and apes of all varieties capture our attention and leave us dreaming about what we are as humans and how far our culture removed us from our roots in nature.
 The Formosan Rock Macaque must be one of the most human-like monkeys in the world.

 Philippine Crocodiles–The Philippines